-The control information of RDMA Messages is included in DDP protocol [RFC5041] defined header fields, with the following new formats:
+The control information of RDMA Messages is included in DDP protocol [RFC5041] defined header fields.
+[RFC5040] defines the RDMAP header formats layered on the [RFC5041] DDP header definition.
+This specification extends [RFC5040] with the following new formats:

 - Four new RDMA Messages carry additional RDMAP headers.
 The Immediate Data operation and Immediate Data with Solicited Event operation include 8 bytes of data following the RDMAP header.
-Atomic Operations include Atomic Request or Atomic Response headers following the RDMAP header. - 4.1.
+Atomic Operations include Atomic Request or Atomic Response headers following the RDMAP header.
+The RDMAP header for Atomic Request messages is 52 bytes long as specified in Figure 4.
+The RDMAP header for Atomic Response Messages is 32 bytes long as specified in Figure 5. - Introduction of a new queue for untagged buffers (QN=3) used for Atomic Response tracking.

+4.1.
 RDMAP Control and Invalidate STag Fields